 All of society descends on Bermondsey

-A Fete at Bermondsey, the superbly detailed painting shown at the beginning of this feature, depicts a village celebration on the banks of the river Thames.
+A Fete at Bermondsey, a superbly detailed painting from the 16th century, depicts a village celebration on the banks of the river Thames.
 Probably painted by Joris Hoefnagel in c1569/70, it seems to intentionally encompass all of Elizabethan society – and, in doing so, provides a rare insight into the lives of Elizabethans outside the confines of the court.

 Below are two details from the painting: an elegant nobleman in a long pale cloak (left) and a pair of musicians dressed in red (right) possibly with the artist alongside.
 They are joined in the painting by cooks and serving men, women busy at work, merchants, servants in livery, labourers in the distant sawmill, children at play and a man in stocks.